Curve Classes on Rationally Connected Varieties: Introduction

 \section{Introduction}

-In \cite{kollarportugaliae} and \cite{voisin}, the following question is asked by Professor J\'anos Koll\'ar and Professor Claire Voisin: \begin{question} For a smooth projective rationally connected variety over $\mathbb{C}$ with dimension $n$, is every intergral Hodge $(n-1,n-1)$--class a $\mathbb{Z}$--linear combination of cohomology classes of rational curves? \end{question}
+In \cite{kollarportugaliae} and \cite{voisin}, the following question is asked by Professor J\'anos Koll\'ar and Professor Claire Voisin: \begin{question} For a smooth projective rationally connected variety over $\mathbb{C}$ with dimension $n$, is every integral Hodge $(n-1,n-1)$--class a $\mathbb{Z}$--linear combination of cohomology classes of rational curves? \end{question}

-This question can be seperated into two questions, as in \cite{voisin}: \begin{itemize} \item For a smooth projective rationally connected variety over $\mathbb{C}$, is every intergral hodge $(n-1,n-1)$--class a $\mathbb{Z}$--linear combination of cohomology classes of curves? \item For a smooth projective rationally connected variety over $\mathbb{C}$, is every curve class a $\mathbb{Z}$--linear combination of cohomology classes of rational curves?
+This question can be separated into two questions, as in \cite{voisin}: \begin{itemize} \item For a smooth projective rationally connected variety over $\mathbb{C}$, is every integral Hodge $(n-1,n-1)$--class a $\mathbb{Z}$--linear combination of cohomology classes of curves? \item For a smooth projective rationally connected variety over $\mathbb{C}$, is every curve class a $\mathbb{Z}$--linear combination of cohomology classes of rational curves?

-\end{itemize} While generally unknown, the dimension $3$ case of the first question is implied by the following result of Professor Claire Voisin: \begin{theorem} \cite{voisinuniruled} For a smooth projective 3-fold which is uniruled or Calabi-Yau, every integral Hodge $(2,2)$--class is a $\mathbb{Z}$--linear combination of cohomology classes of curves. \end{theorem}
+\end{itemize} While generally unknown, the dimension $3$ case of the first question is implied by the following result of Professor Claire Voisin: \begin{theorem} \cite{voisinuniruled} For a smooth projective 3-fold which is uniruled or Calabi-Yau, every integral Hodge $(2,2)$--class is a $\mathbb{Z}$--linear combination of cohomology classes of curves. \end{theorem} A restricted form of the second question can be traced back to Fano and is believed among the community (\cite{kollarportugaliae}) to be raised by Professor V.A.~Iskovskikh around 1970's. \begin{question} Let $X$ be a smooth projective Fano variety over $\mathbb{C}$.
+Is every curve $C$ in $X$ homologous to a $\mathbb{Z}$-linear combination of homology classes of rational curves? \end{question}

 We will solve the second question in this note, resulting in the following main theorem:

 \begin{theorem} Let $X$ be a smooth projective rationally connected variety over $\mathbb{C}$ then every curve on $X$ is algebraically equivalent to a $\mathbb{Z}$-linear combination of rational curves. \end{theorem}